The diameter of random Schreier graphs: Growth in random Schreier graphs

-From the hypotheses we have $\log n \leq k^{1/(1+\varepsilon)}$, so an exponential portion of $k$ survives on the left side of (\ref{eqc}).
+From the hypotheses we have $\log n \leq k^{1/(1+\varepsilon)}$, so a polynomial portion of $k$ survives on the left side of (\ref{eqc}).
 When $n$ and so $k$ are sufficiently large, the existence of a good $C =O(\varepsilon^{-1})$ is assured.
 Similarly, the probability in (\ref{eq:probsph}) is bounded from below by

 Since $k \geq (\log n)^{1+\varepsilon}$, we have

 which is going to zero as $n$ grows. \end{proof}